Manu National Park Amazon Rainforest

 Workshop Itinerary

 Arrival day in Lima, Peru.
 Stay overnight in Lima, get a group dinner, and go over goals and itinerary of the trip.
-We strongly suggest you arrive a day earlier (July 14) to avoid travel delays.
+We strongly suggest you arrive a day earlier (April 30) to avoid travel delays.

-We will wake up early and drive to a short distance in search of the spectacular Cock of the Rock.
-We will be here during mating season and will have the opportunity to witness up to 20-30 males performing their courtship display.
-We will photograph in the forest for the rest of the day and after dinner, head out on our first night hike in search of nocturnal animals!
+After a very early wakeup we will drive a short distance up the valley to a lek for Andean Cock of the Rock.
+We will be here during mating season and will have the opportunity to witness up to 20-30 males performing their courtship display (much like the birds of paradise…expect an amazing and somewhat ridiculous show).
+We’ll have a rest in the afternoon at the lodge before exploring more of the forest and going on another night hike after dinner.

 Leave a Reply